MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-oracle-database/use-the-servicemodel-metadata-utility-with-the-oracle-db-adapter-in-biztalk.md

 ---
-title: "Using the ServiceModel Metadata Utility Tool with the BizTalk Adapter for Oracle Database in BizTalk Server | Microsoft Docs"
+title: "Using the ServiceModel Metadata Utility Tool with the BizTalk Adapter for Oracle Database in BizTalk Server"
-description: Use svcutil.exe for a non-default binding, or to create a WCF Client Class or WCF Service Contract with Oracle DB adapter - BizTalk Adapter Pack (BAP) ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
+description: Use svcutil.exe for a non-default binding, or to create a WCF Client Class or WCF Service Contract with Oracle DB adapter - BizTalk Adapter Pack (BAP) ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: "" ms.suite: "" ms.topic: "article"

-ms.suite: ""
-ms.tgt_pltfrm: ""
-ms.topic: "article"
-ms.assetid: f8660014-da04-4692-89e8-f14fcb419496
-caps.latest.revision: 3
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Using the ServiceModel Metadata Utility Tool with the BizTalk Adapter for Oracle Database